tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 Bulletproofs is a Non-interactive Zero-knowledge (NIZK) proof protocol for general Arithmetic Circuits<sup>[def][ac~]</sup> with very short proofs (Arguments of Knowledge Systems<sup>[def][afs~]</sup>) and without requiring a Trusted Setup<sup>[def][ts~]</sup>.
 They rely on the Discrete Logarithmic<sup>[def][dlp~]</sup> assumption and are made non-interactive using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.
 The name 'Bulletproof' originated from a non-technical summary from one of the original authors of the scheme's properties: "<i>Short like a bullet with bulletproof security assumptions</i>". ([[1]], [[29]])

-Bulletproofs also implements a Multi-party Computation (MCP) protocol whereby distributed proofs of multiple provers with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the verifier.
+Bulletproofs also implements a Multi-party Computation (MCP) protocol whereby distributed proofs of multiple provers with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the verifier, thereby minimizing rounds of communication.
 Secret committed values will stay secret. ([[1]], [[6]])

 The essence of Bulletproofs is its inner-product algorithm originally presented by Groth [[13]] and then further refined by Bootle et al. [[12]].
 The algorithm provides an argument of knowledge (proof) of two binding vector Pedersen Commitments<sup>[def][pc~]</sup> that satisfy a given inner product relation, which is of independent interest (not related).
 Bulletproofs builds on these techniques, which yield communication efficient zero-knowledge proofs, but offer a further replacement for the inner product argument that reduces overall communication by a factor of three. ([[1]], [[29]])

+Mimblewimble is a block chain designed for confidential transactions.
+The essence is that a Pedersen commitment to 0 can be viewed as an Elliptic Curve Digital Signature Algorithm (ECDSA) public key, and that for a valid confidential transaction the difference between outputs, inputs, and transaction fees must be 0.
+A prover constructing a confidential transaction can therefore sign the transaction with the difference of the outputs and inputs as the public key.
+This enables a greatly simplified blockchain in which all spent transactions can be pruned and new nodes can efficiently validate the entire blockchain without downloading any old and spent transactions.
+The block chain consists only of block-headers, remaining UTXOs with their range proofs and an unprunable transaction kernel per transaction.
+Mimblewimble also allows transactions to be aggregated before being committed to the block chain. [[1]]

 ## Contents